roaet/weaponrack/snail/README.rst

 environments.
 This file also maintains the references to the remote repositories that will be needed to gather template files.

+The command line option of --refresh will allow you to reload the credentials and add new endpoints/targets if necessary.

 Example snail.conf configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~